-About a year ago I saw a lot of pins on Pinterest about this new way of journaling called a "Bullet Journaling".
+A couple of years ago I saw a lot of pins on Pinterest about this new way of journaling called a "Bullet Journaling".

 At first, I wasn't impressed.
 I didn't like the numbering of pages and indexing my content.
 It looked like more work than it was worth.

 The other thing I didn't like was that it seemed to be a pre-requisite to use the smaller 8 x 5 size journal with dot grid paper.
 Ok, I can see smaller being good to fit in your purse, but it's not functional for me.
 I like to see a lot at a glance.

 The dot grid paper is perfect for the artist who likes to draw and doodle and make up a new calendar every month.
 I like to doodle but I don't want to spend my time drawing up a new calendar each month.
 Invent it once and move on.

 I did like that it was a super dooper, the mother of all lists, kind of thing.